 Then once a relationship is worked at and made sea worthy there comes the need for direction.
 Unlike those little tinfoil boats, relationships need a destination that all souls aboard agree upon.
 A mutually agreed upon course helps the relationship from getting hung up in the weeds or running aground.
 And once agreed upon there comes the need for persistent dedication to keeping that relationship on course.

 For me, I was the captain of my little tinfoil boats.
 I decided when they were at their destinations and where they were going.
 But relationships don’t have a captain, they have a crew.
 And for them to last they need that crew to work as one to keep the journey fulfilling for both.

 Maybe that was the most important lesson I took from such a simple memory.
 And when on that voyage with that special other soul, when that ship rocks in the waves, I will always let G-d set the stars that guide us.
 I will place my faith in Him as that ship navigates around the rocks and every bend along the path G-d has laid out before it.
 For if He had given me her, I trust He will keep us and guide us… always.

-itsheilav asked: Are you single? ☺️
+itsheilav said: Are you single? ☺️